DevKesav/NIT-Intenship-Report/readme.md

   - You already have vscode means no problem if not means install it.
   - then, download LaTeX Workshop by James Yu.
   - after completed all this steps you able to use latex on your vscode(the file extension with .tex)

+# You can download my intenship report on releases.